vauhochzett/work-docs/docs/index.md

 ## Key concepts

 1. Human-readable **text files for storage**.
 This makes it easy to track the log with `git` or perform manual edits.
-2. The tool **does not run continously** and instead only track the current status on disk.
+2. The tool **does not run continously** and instead maintains the current state on disk.
 3. **Global work status**, meaning any terminal can be used to check or update it.

 ## Features